 Do you have dreams and goals?
 Aurora College can help you achieve them.
 This calendar provides most of the information that you'll need to learn more about courses, programs, eligibility requirements, upgrading, financial assistance, Campus and Community Learning Centre locations, Student Services, and contact information.
 Use this calendar for ideas and inspiration.
 Discover what you can do and how far you can go.
-Discover your potential!
+Your future is closer than you think!

 Going through this calendar is the first step on the path to a great career.
-The next step to a successful and rewarding future is enrolling in an Aurora College course or program at any of our locations throughout the Northwest Territories.
+The next step to a successful and rewarding future is enroling in an Aurora College course or program at any of our locations throughout the NWT.
 Whether you have just finished high school, are returning to school after a few years away, continuing your education or changing careers, Aurora College offers a range of educational options that can lead to a bright future.